Tel: 08704 588 200

 Upcoming Historic Racing

-May 21st to 22nd - HSCC International Trophy.
-2 days of historic racing with qualifying and racing taking place on both days.
-The event is for fans of post war racing cars, featuring cars from the 50s, 60s,70s and 80s, with single seaters, saloons, sports racing, GT and road sports car classes.
+16th/17th June - Silverstone International Trophy on the GP Circuit, including the HSCC.
+The event will showcase post war racing cars, featuring cars from the 50s, 60s,70s and 80s, with single seaters, saloons, sports racing, GT and road sports car classes.
 From the humble Mini, to the rumbling V8 Formula 5000 machines of the 1970s there is something to satisfy everyone’s passion for iconic cars.

-July 28th to 30th - Silverstone Classic - The packed weekend of the Silverstone Classic (28-30 July) provides spectacular historic motor racing on the world famous circuit, free access to the paddocks and grandstands, displays from over 100 car clubs featuring more than 10,000 classic cars over the weekend, plus interactive driving activities and dynamic demonstrations.
+20th/22nd July - Silverstone Classic, the packed weekend of the Silverstone Classic (20-22 July) provides spectacular historic motor racing on the world famous circuit, free access to the paddocks and grandstands, displays from over 100 car clubs featuring more than 10,000 classic cars over the weekend, plus interactive driving activities and dynamic demonstrations.

 Silverstone is built on the site of RAF Silverstone home to the No. 17 Operational Training Unit operating Vickers Wellington bombers.
 The airfield’s triangle format of runways lie within the outline of the current track.
 In 1948 the RAC took a lease for the area and a circuit was created using the runways with hairpins connecting and demarcated by hay bales.
 The first race was won by Luigi Villoressi in a Maserati 4CLT/48.
 The following year the perimeter roads were brought into use for the International Trophy meeting won by Alberto Ascari and this layout stayed the same for the 1950 and 1951 Grand Prix.